 Jib cranes can be used both inside and outside which means that this type of lifting equipment is a worthwhile addition to any industrial environment.
 There are many different styles and types of jib crane which means that no matter the use case, you’ll find them to be

 Floor mounted Jib

 When a jib crane is floor-mounted, the pillar of the crane is situated on the floor.
-This style allows for the crane to swing a full 360 degrees which means that the crane is able to pick up and move items within a certain radius in any direction.
+This style allows for the crane to swing typically up to 270 degrees, a full 360 degrees is also achievable with certain designs which means that the crane is able to pick up and move items within a certain radius in any direction.

-If your jib crane is wall-mounted, this means that you can have up to 200 degrees rotation.
-So, you’ll be able to move items within a 200 radius depending on the mounting position and the surroundings of the mounting position.
+If your jib crane is wall-mounted, this generally means that you can have between 180 and 200 degrees rotation.
+So, you’ll be able to move items within a 200-degree arc depending on the mounting position and the surroundings of the mounting position.

 You’ll see that an over-braced jib crane has a support brace that helps to add structural support to the boom/track.
 This brace is situated over the top of the track and will share the stress and load of the items you’re lifting.
 This not only makes the crane stronger but will also help to increase durability

-Under-braced jibs cranes are very similar to the above, the brace is just underneath the track instead of above it.
-Some people prefer this style however, it doesn’t have a dramatic effect on performance.
+Under-braced jibs cranes are very similar to the above, the brace is just underneath the track instead of above it and works better for low headroom environments.
+Some people also prefer this style however, it doesn’t have a dramatic effect on performance.
 The reason that we offer both solutions is to ensure that, no matter the environment that you’re working with, your jib crane can function to its optimum capacity.